Complete Hilbert-Space Ergodicity in Quantum Dynamics of Generalized Fibonacci Drives

 Our work has several physical and conceptual implications.
 For a many-body system displaying CHSE, it follows that a local subsystem necessarily achieves thermalization to infinite temperatures for almost-all late times~\cite{Popescu2006}.
 In fact, it also implies a stronger form of universality that has been recently introduced, called deep thermalization \cite{Claeys2022,Wilming2022,Ho2022,Ippoliti2022,Choi2023,Cotler2023,Ippoliti2023,Lucas2023,Shrotriya2023, NoteSuppmat}.
 Furthermore, we speculate that quantum systems exhibiting CHSE constitute arenas where the growth of circuit complexity may be rigorously investigated, a subject of much interest in the quantum information community~\cite{Susskind2016, Haferkamp2022}.

 {\it Complete Hilbert-space ergodicity.---} Consider a quantum state $|\psi(0)\rangle$ in a finite $d$-dimensional Hilbert space, undergoing dynamics $|\psi(0)\rangle \mapsto |\psi(t)\rangle$ by some Hamiltonian $H(t)$ or sequence of unitary gates.
+Our formalism below is agnostic of the underlying structure or basis of the Hilbert space.
+It could be, for example, a fermionic or bosonic Fock space with a fixed number of particles, or a tensor product of many qubits or spins.
 We would like to inquire if the state `explores' its ambient space equally likely in time.
 Mathematically, this can be captured by asking whether the infinite-time average of any integrable function $f$ of the time-evolved state equals its uniform average over states in the Hilbert space,

 where $\dd\phi$ is the unique unitarily-invariant measure on the Hilbert space, induced by the Haar measure on the unitary group $\operatorname{SU}(d)$.
 If Eq.~\eqref{eqn:f_avg} is true for any initial state $|\psi(0)\rangle$, then we deem the quantum dynamics as {\it completely Hilbert-space ergodic}.
 Equation~\eqref{eqn:f_avg} is reminiscent of the celebrated Birkhoff's Ergodic Theorem, which is generally applied to classical dynamical systems \cite{Cornfeld1982}.
 We are proposing to adopt Eq.~\eqref{eqn:f_avg} as a definition of ergodicity for closed quantum dynamics.